portellam/deploy-VFIO/README.md

 ##### 1. Arch: Manjaro and EndeavourOS.
 ##### 2. Debian Linux Mint, Pop!
 OS, and Ubuntu.
 ##### 3. RHEL: CentOS, Fedora, Oracle, and Rocky Linux.

-- Required software packages (for this script):
-  `xmlstarlet`
-  - To install packages:
-    - Debian Linux: `sudo apt install -y xmlstarlet`
-- Other requirements:
-  - `GRUB` to execute command lines at boot (if chosen).
-  - `systemd` for system services.
-  - IOMMU is supported (by the CPU) and enabled in the motherboard firmware (BIOS or UEFI).
-    - For AMD machines:&nbsp;`AMD-Vi`
-    - For Intel machines:&ensp;&nbsp;`VT-d`
-    - ARM (`SMMU`) and other CPU architectures are not explicitly supported by this script.

 ## Download
 - To download this script, you may: